Open-Source-Chandigarh/Multipurpose-Discord-Bot/README.md

    git clone https://github.com/Open-Source-Chandigarh/Multipurpose-Discord-Bot
    ```

-2. Setup virtual env and check for the above packages

-3. Go to [Discord Developer Portal](https://discord.com/developers/applications/1120412818076880946/bot) and setup a new application.
+2. Go to [Discord Developer Portal](https://discord.com/developers/applications/1120412818076880946/bot) and setup a new application.
 In case of any difficulties, follow the [tutorial](https://www.youtube.com/watch?v=eLcAZIeqLu8&list=PLESMQx4LeD3N0-KKPPDaToZhBsom2E_Ju&index=1&ab_channel=RichardSchwabe)

-4. Add the bot token in settings.py file
+3. Add the bot token in settings.py file

-5. Go to [open ai docs](https://platform.openai.com/api-keys) and generate a new API key from there and add it into settings.py
+4. Go to [open ai docs](https://platform.openai.com/api-keys) and generate a new API key from there and add it into settings.py

-6. Add the bot to the designated server and enjoy!
+5. Add the bot to the designated server and enjoy!
 ---

 ## Usage